abhishek622/pokedex-app/README.md

 - You can star ⭐ and fork 🍴this repository on GitHub
 - use the `git clone` command along with the URL to setup your local copy
-- Make cahnges in your local copy and keep it up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
+- Make changes in your local copy and keep it up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
 - Once you fix the issue make a PR.
 I will review your PR & will merge it if everything works fine.